Art Renewal Center: Featured Artist

 July 2018 - ongoing

 The artworks in this exhibition represent a partnership between the Springville Museum of Art and the Art Renewal Center, a premier exhibition venue for artists working in the classical tradition.
 Each year, one Utah artist is selected from their juried competition to be featured in the Museum in an effort to support and celebrate traditional Utah artists.
-The featured artist for 2020 is Gustavo Ramos.
+The featured artist for 2021 is Lis Pardoe.

 As a young boy growing up in Brazil, Gustavo Ramos loved to draw, but a fine-art career wasn’t even a notion in his mind.
 Then, when he was 15, Ramos moved with his family to the United States.
 The change was startling for the teenager, who didn’t know any English when he arrived at his new high school in Arizona.
 “I had to depend a lot on observing body language when trying to communicate” Ramos recalls now, a decade later.